Contour Field based Elliptical Shape Prior for the Segment Anything Model: Introduction

 \section{Introduction}

-Image segmentation is an essential branch of computer vision with widespread applications in fields such as medical diagnosis, autonomous driving, and remote sensing.
+\IEEEPARstart{I}{mage} segmentation is an essential branch of computer vision with widespread applications in fields such as medical diagnosis, autonomous driving, and remote sensing.
+Its primary task is to accurately separate objects from the background.

 With the rapid advancements in computer vision and machine learning technologies, image segmentation methods have exhibited diverse and sophisticated trends.
 Currently, mainstream approaches to image segmentation generally fall into two categories: variational models and deep learning-based models.
-Variational models, such as the Potts model \citep{potts_1952}, active contour models \citep{Kass2004SnakesAC,Chan2001ActiveCW}, and graph cut \citep{graphcut}, typically achieve image segmentation by minimizing an energy function.
+Variational models, such as the Potts model \cite{potts_1952}, active contour models \cite{Kass2004SnakesAC,Chan2001ActiveCW}, and graph cut \cite{graphcut}, typically achieve image segmentation by minimizing an energy function.
 This energy function usually comprises two components: a fidelity term, which measures the similarity or dissimilarity between different regions in the image, and a regularization term, which helps maintain the spatial continuity and structural coherence within the segmentation results.

 To further enhance the accuracy and stability of image segmentation, many variational models integrate spatial prior information.
 These spatial priors encompass spatial regularization, region volumes, region shapes, and domain-specific knowledge.
-For instance, Das and Veksler \citep{compactprior} defined a non-rotationally invariant compact prior with respect to the horizontal and vertical axes.
-In \citep{graph_cut_connectivity}, a connectivity constraint was proposed, mandating that the pixel points provided by users must be connected to the segmented object.
-Vicente \citep{starshapegraphcut} proposed a star-shaped prior term, which requires that every pixel $\bm x$ on the line connecting the center $\bm c$ and any pixel $\bm y$ in the foreground lies within the foreground.
-Gorelick \textit{et al.} \citep{gorelick_convexity} penalized all 1-0-1 configurations along the lines in the segmented region to constrain the convexity of the region.
-In paper \citep{convexityYan}, a convexity constraint was expressed using the gradient of signed distance functions and integrated into the active contour model.
+For instance, Das \textit{et al.} \cite{compactprior} defined a non-rotationally invariant compact prior with respect to the horizontal and vertical axes.
+In \cite{graph_cut_connectivity}, a connectivity constraint was proposed, mandating that the pixel points provided by users must be connected to the segmented object.
+Veksler \cite{starshapegraphcut} proposed a star-shaped prior term, which requires that every pixel $\bm x$ on the line connecting the center $\bm c$ and any pixel $\bm y$ in the foreground lies within the foreground.
+Gorelick \textit{et al.}~\cite{gorelick_convexity} penalized all 1-0-1 configurations along the lines in the segmented region to constrain the convexity of the region.
+In~\cite{convexityYan}, a convexity constraint was expressed using the gradient of signed distance functions and integrated into the active contour model.
 While the convex prior is helpful for image segmentation in some fields, it is not specific enough for the task of segmenting elliptical objects.